krazylek/trim-dates/README.md

 // no intersection in +11:00 timezone!!
 ```

-This is due to the day range creation not timezone aware.
+This is due to the day range creation not being timezone aware.

 ## trim-dates-tz

 To circumvent and ease the use of non local timezone, a small wrapper file is provided.
-It allows to give a timezone offset in minutes to convert the given dates.
+It allows to specify a timezone offset in minutes to work properly with the given dates.

-**Note: offset is equivalent to `Date.prototype.getTimezoneOffset()`**.
+**Note: this offset is equivalent to `Date.prototype.getTimezoneOffset()`**.
 Which means `2017-01-01T10:00:00+02:00` for a french timezone should be given a **-120** offset.

 Finaly, by defaults the returned range is in local timezone, so the above date would gives `10` when calling `getHours()`.